Climactic/.github/profile/README.md

 ###

-<p align="left">We are a multi-venture software company that specializes in SaaS.
-We will be sharing our own open-source on GitHub to contribute to the momement.</p>
+<p align="left">We are a multi-venture software company specialising in SaaS.
+We will share our own open-source on GitHub to contribute to the open-source community here.</p>

 ###